patil-rahuls/todo/README.md

 #Instructions to run this app locally.#

 [I] DB Setup -
-  1. Install mongo DB on your machine(ignore is already installed).
+  1. Install mongo DB on your machine(ignore if already installed).
-  2. Start mongo db server using command - 'mongod'
+  2. Start the mongo db server.
   3. Create a database named - 'todo'
-    > use todo // 'use' command will create the db if it doesn't exists.
+    > use todo // will create the db if it doesn't exists.
-  4. Create a user with some strong password on it.
+  4. Create a user with a strong password on it.
     > db.createUser(
         {
           user: "xxxxxxxxx",